 A single-cup water wheel is like a single-phase electric motor.
-They work fine for small jobs that don’t take much inertia to get them spinning, or that aren’t pulling too much of a load, but getting all your energy input only once per revolution isn’t the most efficient way to transfer energy.
+They work fine for small jobs, which don’t take much inertia to get them spinning, or which aren’t pulling too much of a load, but getting all your energy input only once per revolution isn’t the most efficient way to transfer energy.

 Frequency of the PowerOne complete revolution is called a cycle in electricity.
-As I said earlier, a single-phase motor gets one hit per cycle, and a three-phase motor gets three.
-The number of cycles per second is known as the frequency of the power, and is described in terms of hertz.
+As I’ve said, a single-phase motor gets one hit per cycle, and a three-phase motor gets three.
+The number of cycles per second is known as the frequency of the power, and is described in terms of hertz – one hertz is one cycle per second.
 The speed of rotation of an electric motor, rated in terms of revolutions per minute (RPM), is determined by the frequency of the power.
 (A motor’s RPM also is determined by the basic design of the motor, which will be covered later.)
 In North America, the utilities deliver 60-hertz power, but in many other parts of the world, the standard is 50 hertz.
-Motors will run on either frequency, but will turn more slowly on 50-hertz power, and thus develop less horsepower.
-A motor that develops 5 HP at 60 hertz only will put out just over 4 HP at 50 hertz.
+Motors will run on either frequency, but will turn more slowly on 50-herz power, and, thus, develop less horsepower.
+A motor that develops 5 HP at 60 hertz only will put out a little more than 4 HP at 50 hertz.
 There is less work going into keeping the motor spinning, so it will turn slower, and produce less power.

-Transformer IssuesUnderstanding how the utilities deliver three-phase power to end-users helps us understand some of the electric-motor failure modes.
+TransformersUnderstanding how the utilities deliver three-phase power to end-users helps us understand some of the electric motor failure modes.
 Whether the power is generated by nuclear energy, hydro, steam, natural gas, oil, coal or wind, the utilities use three-phase generators.
 They deliver the three-phase power to the grid at very high voltages for transmission efficiencies.
 To bring it down to a usable voltage like 240 volts or 480 volts, they use transformers, usually a separate one on each phase.

-Winding damage likely will occur because the windings served by that pair will carry more of the load and overheat.
+Winding damage likely will occur, because the windings served by that pair will carry more of the load and overheat.
 A relatively small unbalance in voltage will cause a considerable increase in temperature rise.
 In the phase with the highest current, the percentage increase in temperature rise will be approximately two times the square of the percentage voltage unbalance.
-To illustrate the severity of this condition, an approximate 3.5 percent voltage unbalance will cause an approximate 25-percent increase in temperature rise.
+To illustrate the severity of this condition, an approximate 3.5-percent voltage unbalance will cause an approximate 25 percent increase in temperature

 To calculate the percentage of current unbalance: